Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Data and Methods

-\paragraph{Methods} We formulate our problem as a regression problem and use six different well-known algorithms: linear regression (LR), random forest (RF), gradient boosting decision tree (GBDT), optimized distributed gradient boosting model (XGBoost), deep neural network (DNN), and convolution neural network (CNN).
-We aim to predict the observed ground-level ozone.
+\paragraph{Methods} We formulate our problem as a regression problem and use six different algorithms: linear regression (LR), random forest (RF), optimized distributed gradient boosting model (XGBoost), convolution neural network (CNN), deep neural network (DNN), and long short-term memory model (LSTM).
+We aim to predict the eight-hour average observed ground-level ozone.
 The DNN model consists of five hidden layers with 16 nodes each.
 The CNN model is made up of 2 convolution layers of 32 nodes with a 3x3 window, a max pooling, a flattening, and a fully-connected layer.
 20\% data are dropped out after the first convolution layer and the max pooling layer individually.
-The previously described sixteen variables (observed hourly) are the 1-dimensional input data of models including LR, RF, GBDT, XGBoost, and DNN.
-A combination dataset of consecutive 24-hour 16 variables is prepared as the 2-dimension input data for the CNN model.
+The LSTM model consists of two LSTM layers with 25 nodes each and a fully-connected layer.
+The previously described consecutive 8-hour 14 variables are reshaped to the 1-dimensional input data for models including LR, RF, XGBoost, and DNN.
+The consecutive 8-hour 14 variables is prepared as the 2-dimension input data for the CNN and LSTM models.
+We describe the entire experimental setup in Figure \ref{fig:procedures}.